knpuniversity/symfony4/sfcasts/mailer/create-pdf.md

 By the way, if our app needed to generate *multiple* PDF files, to avoid duplication, I would *absolutely* create a PDF "base template" - like `pdfBase.html.twig` - so that every PDF can share the same look and feel.
+Also, I'm *not* bringing in any JavaScript tags, but you *could* if your JavaScript is responsible for helping render how your page looks.

 ## Using Snappy